When working with arc welding equipment safety precautions involve planning for protection from the following:

 These are the essential parts of arc welding safety protection gear:

 - Welding Jacket: Welding jackets that are flame retardant protect against burn and other injuries associated with electric arc flash and fire.

 - Gloves: the selected gloves should be frame resistant and kept dry to protect from electric shocks.

 - Shoes: Shoots should provide 6 inches to 8 inches of ankle coverage.
 For applications where heavy materials will be handled, get boots with toe protection.
 Guards over shoelaces also protect from sparks and injury.

-- Helmet: As shown below a helmet protects against eye injury associated with infrared and ultraviolet rays emitted during the arc welding process.
+- Helmet: As shown below a welding helmet protects against eye injury associated with infrared and ultraviolet rays emitted during the arc welding process.
 The filter plate should be at a minimum shade #10 for welding up to 200 amps.
 A skull cap can protect the hair under the helmet.
 Caution: Do not use a helmet with a cracked filter plate or lens.

 - Glasses: safety glasses should be worn along with a helmet.
 Clear goggles are used along with prescription glasses.